Terms and conditions

 The Universidad San Juan de la Cruz (USJDLC) has been accredited by the Consejo Nacional de Enseñanza Superior Universitaria Privada (CONESUP) of the Ministry of Education, Costa Rica, since 29 April 1996, and is listed in the International Association of Universities’ World Higher Education Database of Higher Education Institutions (in collaboration with UNESCO).

 The credentials awarded by the above universities are not, and are not intended to be the equivalent of, United States, United Kingdom or European Union qualifications.
 The applicant further undertakes that he or she will not use any qualification awarded by these Universities in such a way as to create a misleading or incorrect impression that it is a United States, United Kingdom or European Union qualification, or the incorrect impression that the holder is medically qualified or of similar standing.

 Services provided by us

-The programme fees do not include the following: the purchase or hire of books or other resource materials; attendance at Continuing Professional Development courses, seminars, lectures, conferences or similar events; the cost of printing and binding dissertations; any ancillary costs such as postage or telephone/internet contact which may be incurred during the programme; additional copies of graduation documentation (including replacement of lost documentation) or any other letter issued by OXCEL, the Western Orthodox University, the Western Orthodox Academy; the supply of Apostilles.
-There are extra fees applicable for dual degree programmes with partner universities of the Western Orthodox University.
+The programme fees do not include the following: the purchase or hire of books or other resource materials; attendance at Continuing Professional Development courses, seminars, lectures, conferences or similar events; the cost of printing and binding dissertations; any ancillary costs such as postage or telephone/internet contact which may be incurred during the programme; additional copies of graduation documentation (including replacement of lost documentation) or any other letter issued by OXCEL or European-American University; the supply of Apostilles.
+There are extra fees applicable for dual degree programmes with partner universities of European-American University.

 There is no fee for application.